NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_linux.agent.md

 1. in the WSL run this command
 `sudo apt upgrade`
 1. in the WSL run this these commands
-`sudo adduser --gecos "" --disabled-password nico && echo "nico:nico" | sudo chpasswd`
+`sudo adduser --gecos "" --disabled-password nico`
+` echo "nico:nico" | sudo chpasswd`
 `usermod -aG sudo nico`
 1. in the WSL run this these commands
 `sudo apt update`